Healthdirect Free Australian health advice you can count on.

 What causes swimmer's ear?

-Damage or irritation to the ear canal can also increase the risk.
-The ear canal can be damaged or irritated from:
+Damage or irritation to the ear canal can also increase the risk of infection.
+This can happen through:

 How is swimmer's ear diagnosed?

 See your doctor if you think you might have swimmer's ear.
-Your doctor will probably examine your ear canal and tympanic membrane to ensure it is not damaged or torn.
+Your doctor will ask you about your symptoms and then use a specical device called an otoscope to look inside your ear.
+This lets them to check your canal, and examine your ear drum to see if it is damaged or torn.

 How is swimmer's ear treated?

-Your doctor will usually prescribe medicated ear drops.
-If possible, get someone to apply the ear drops for you — it is easier than trying to do it yourself.
+Your doctor will prescribe you with medicated ear drops to fight an infection and reduce any swelling of the ear canal.
+If possible, ask someone to put the ear drops in for you — it is easier than trying to do it yourself.

-In severe cases, swimmer’s ear is treated by inserting a small length of gauze called a wick into the ear canal.
-This helps to deliver medications inside the ear.
+In severe cases, swimmer’s ear is treated by inserting a small sponge called a wick into the ear canal.
+This helps to make sure the drops get inside the ear canal.

 • avoid inserting anything into your ear canal, including cotton buds